 Terriers are often considered “naughty dogs with selective hearing.”
 The reality is with the right approach, it is possible to achieve impressive results with your terrier.

 Without the ability to effectively communicate, we may feel pressure to use methods that punish a dog to stop unwanted or unsafe behaviors.
-When a dog is very confused and fails repeatedly, the experience can be as aversive for the dog as overt punishment.
+When a dog is confused and fails repeatedly, confusion and failure can become as aversive as overt punishment.

-Ill-suited methods lead to maladaptation for the dog (definition: failure to adjust adequately or appropriately to the environment or situation), which can cause them to opt out all together, and often lead us to say, “my dog is naughty or stubborn,” or, “he only does it when he feels like it.”
+Ill-suited methods lead to maladaptation for the dog (definition: failure to adjust adequately or appropriately to the environment or situation), which can cause them to opt out all together, and often lead us to say, “my dog is naughty or stubborn,” or, “they only do it when they feel like it.”

 Most people aren’t born knowing how to work with terriers, and most terriers aren’t born knowing how to work with people.
-A terrier who is understood and who can understand you will not only listen to you, but will crave working with you.
+A terrier who understands you will not only listen to you, but will crave working with you!
 These are working dogs after all, they just don’t automatically know how to work with us.

 BENEFITS OF ONLINE COACHING

 Terriers are very sensitive to environment.
 When a professional comes into your home, your dog may respond, but often things will revert back when the professional leaves.
-So you had to clean your house, and your dog still won’t respond to you?!
+So you had to clean your house, and your dog still won’t “listen” to you?!

 With online coaching, you don’t have to clean your house if you don’t want to (no judgement here), and your dog will learn to respond to you.
 You are the one who is sharing your life with your dog, not me, afterall!
 I want you to have success when you and your dog are on your own, in real life.